Marlie Tandoc

 Quickly discover relevant content by filtering publications.

-(2022).
-Dividing attention hurts learning in adults but not children.
-In PsyArXiv.
+(2024).
+Directing attention shapes learning in adults but not children.
+In Psychological Science.

 (2022).
 The impact of emissions from an essential oil diffuser on cognitive performance.
 In Indoor Air.